tensorflow/docs/site/en/install/lang_java.md

 # Install TensorFlow Java

-[TensorFlow Java](https://github.com/tensorflow/java) can run on any JVM for building, training and running machine learning models.
-It comes with a series of utilities and a framework that help achieve most of the tasks common to data scientists and developers working in this domain.
-Java and other JVM languages, such as Scala or Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic choice for adopting machine learning at a large scale.
+[TensorFlow Java](https://github.com/tensorflow/java) can run on any JVM for building, training and deploying machine learning models.
+It supports both CPU and GPU execution, in graph or eager mode, and presents a rich API for using TensorFlow in a JVM environment.
+Java and other JVM languages, like Scala and Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic choice for adopting machine learning at a large scale.

 Caution: The TensorFlow Java API is *not* covered by the TensorFlow [API stability guarantees](../guide/versions.md).